 Figure 7-7.
 PM Peak Volumes vs. Observed Counts

 Figure 7-8.
-Evening/Late Night Volumes vs. Observed Counts
+Evening Volumes vs. Observed Counts

 In addition to comparing the model against all vehicle counts, GDOT’s vehicle classification percentages were added to the highway network.
 These percentages were then multiplied by the total vehicle counts to compute the respective truck volumes and subsequently compared against the model estimates by facility type, area type, and inside/outside I-285.
 The validation summaries are provided below in Tables 7-9 through 7-11.